raspberrypilearning/green-goals/en/step_2.md

 --- task ---

 Run your program to test it.
-At the end of every task, test your code.

 --- /task ---